andremichelle/jsx/readme.md

 ### Inject.TextValue

-Allows you to easily update text content in a single or multiple dom elements.
+Allows to easily update text content in a single or multiple dom elements.

 ### Inject.ClassList

-Allows you to easily update classes in a single or multiple dom elements.
+Allows to easily update classes in a single or multiple dom elements.

 ### Inject.Attributes

-Allows you to easily update an attribute in a single or multiple dom elements.
+Allows to easily update an attribute in a single or multiple dom elements.

 ### Example: